Samsuik/IonSpigot/Contributing.md

-Contributing to IdkSpigot
+Contributing to Ion _Spigot_
 ==========================
-IdkSpigot has a very lenient policy towards PRs, but would prefer that you try and adhere to the following guidelines.
+Ion has a very lenient policy towards PRs, but would prefer that you try and adhere to the following guidelines.

 ## Understanding Patches
-Patches to IdkSpigot are very simple, but centes around the directories 'IdkSpigot-API' and 'IdkSpigot-Server'
+Patches to Ion are very simple, but centes around the directories 'IonSpigot-API' and 'IonSpigot-Server'

 Assuming you already have forked the repository:

 1. Pull the latest changes from the main repository
 2. Type `./applyPatches.sh` in git bash to apply the changes from upstream
-3. cd into `IdkSpigot-Server` for server changes, and `IdkSpigot-API` for api changes
+3. cd into `IonSpigot-Server` for server changes, and `IonSpigot-API` for api changes

 These directories aren't git repositories in the traditional sense:

-- Every single commit in IdkSpigot-Server/API is a patch.
+- Every single commit in IonSpigot-Server/API is a patch.
-- 'origin/master' points to a directory similar to IdkSpigot-Server/API but for PaperSpigot
+- 'origin/master' points to a directory similar to IonSpigot-Server/API but for PaperSpigot
 - Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that PaperSpigot and Spigot don't
   - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update spigot/paperspigot

 ## Adding Patches
-Adding patches to IdkSpigot is very simple:
+Adding patches to Ion is very simple:

-1) Modify `IdkSpigot-Server` and/or `IdkSpigot-API` with the appropriate changes
+1) Modify `IonSpigot-Server` and/or `IonSpigot-API` with the appropriate changes
 2) Type `git add .` to add your changes
 3) Run `git commit` with the desired patch message
 4) Run `./rebuildPatches.sh` in the main directory to convert your commit into a new patch
 5) PR your patches on github

-Your commit will be converted into a patch that you can then PR into IdkSpigot
+Your commit will be converted into a patch that you can then PR into Ion

 ## Modifying Patches
 Modifying previous patches is a bit more complex: